talcs/NAAP-440/README.md

 $ python data_dir_to_csv.py raw_data naap440.csv
 ```

+The result of the `data_dir_to_csv.py` is the [naap440.csv](naap440.csv file), which contains tabular data as described [above](#dataset-structure).

 ### Running the experiments
-Training and evaluating regression algorithms on the dataset.
+At this step, we are training and evaluating various regression algorithms on the dataset.
 The Matplotlib package will be required if `PRODUCE_FIGURES` is set as `True`.
 ```
 $ python run_experiments.py naap440.csv experiment_results
 ```

+The result of the `run_experiments.py` script is the [experiment_results](experiment_results directory), which contains the evaulation of each regression algorithm tested.
+The quantitative scores are available in the [CSV file](experiment_results/results.csv), while the visual results are available in the [figures](experiment_results/figures) directory.
+The results and some of the figures are provided in the paper [NAAP-440 Dataset and Baseline for Network Architecture Accuracy Prediction](https://arxiv.org/abs/2209.06626).